 The Killer’s blood-spattered majesty is characterised by Woo’s most volatile blending of the ‘masculine’ and the ‘feminine’, the latter exemplified by such irony-laced touches as a recurring piano pop ballad that provides a dark counterpoint to the mounting carnage.
 Never again was Chow Yun-fat’s fury so frightening, Woo’s bullet ballet so balletic nor their violence so messily consequential.

-John Woo is that rare action filmmaker to treat traditional masculinity less like an unscrutinised norm and more like a concept to be analysed and deconstructed.
+John Woo is that rare action filmmaker to actively analyse and deconstruct (if ultimately more-or-less accept) the traditional model of masculinity that so often serves as the moral baseline for the genre.
 In The Killer, he finds emotional stakes not just in the growing empathy between men on opposite sides of the law and in the tested loyalty between society’s stoic outsiders, but also in the collateral damage they risk causing in their grand conflicts.
-There are certainly eyebrows to be raised regarding the film’s dependence on female suffering to explore male sensitivity (primarily, but not exclusively, via the accidental blinding of nightclub singer Jennie).
+There are certainly eyebrows to be raised regarding the film’s dependence on female suffering to explore male sensitivity (primarily via the accidental blinding of nightclub singer Jennie).
 All the same, the method proves effective in providing a distressing moral context for the raging machismo at the heart of this genre.

 Woo’s interest in human sight goes beyond the blinding that initiates this tale of redemption.
 It is a tool of power in sequences of deception and concealment (take the scene of Chow Yun-fat’s hitman spotting a sniper trained on him by following a child’s anxious gaze) but by the time we get to the unholy bloodbath at the film’s climax, we begin to see the logic of Oedipus’ famous act of self-mutilation.
 Yet as grim and excessive as this film gets, the unflagging passion and proficiency of Woo’s boldly operatic delivery ensures that it is never less than enthralling.